omegaml/omegaml/docs/source/admin/architecture.rst

 * MySQL_ - the world's most popular open source database, backed by Oracle

 Note that omegaml's license does not include the above products.
-However, omegaml provides the required docker build instructions to download, install and configure these applications for use with omegaml.
+However, omega|ml provides the required docker build instructions to download, install and configure these applications for use with omegaml.

 A number of smaller third-party components in the Python ecosystem are used in omegaml.
 Refer to the LICENSES file for details.

-Positioning omegaml
+Positioning omega|ml
 -------------------

-The core focus of omegaml is to enable enterprise-grade application integration of data science workflows, at scale.
-While the following products provide specific elements for application integration and integrate directly with omegaml, none of them provide the simplicity of the omegaml API and the versatility of backends.
+The core focus of omega|ml is to enable enterprise-grade application integration of data science workflows, at scale.
+While the following products provide specific elements for application integration and integrate directly with omegaml, none of them provide the simplicity of the omega|ml API and the versatility of backends.

 * *Apache Spark* - Spark is a JVM-based distributed compute cluster based on a in-memory data layer spread across the cluster.
 Spark is great if you